 - Look for third-party seals of approval, e.g. BBB and TRUSTe seals etc. These seals show if they abide by a set of rigorous standards such as how they use your personal information.
 If you see the seals, click them to make sure they link to the organisation that created them.
 Some merchants use these seals on their website without permission.

 - Pay with a credit card.
-If possible use a particular credit card dedicated for your online shopping.
+If possible, use a particular credit card dedicated to your online shopping.
 Unlike Debit Cards, Credit Card gives you an extra level of protection.
 It also gives you the right to “chargeback” if you feel you’re a victim of fraud.
 Your credit company will investigate your claim and remove fraudulent charges.

 - Many shopping sites offer you the ability to save your credit card.
 But what if someone has hacked the website?
 Your information would be open to unscrupulous persons.
 So don’t store your credit card information on the online store’s website.